 Failure to Promote: If you do not receive or are not considered for promotions due to disability or are passed over for promotion in favor of an employee without a disability who is equally or less qualified than you.

 Failure to Train: You are denied a training opportunity or a chance to develop new skills on the job while employees without disabilities are afforded such opportunities for growth.
 Often skills training is denied to workers with disabilities who are considered less capable than workers without disabilities.

 Refusal to Hire: If you are not hired for a position for which you are qualified, while workers without disabilities who are less qualified are hired for the job.
-Hiring employers may say they are looking for a candidate with “more versatility,” or that they prefer someone with more “growth potential.”
-These terms are often code for disability prejudice.
+Hiring employers may say they are looking for a candidate with more versatility, or that they prefer someone with more growth potential.
+These terms are often coded for disability prejudice.

-Job Advertisements: You are not hired for a job which contained a physical requirement which you did not meet and which is not reasonably required for the position.
-The ADA makes discrimination in hiring based on physical standards illegal except where the standard is job related, consistent with business necessity, and required to prevent employees from imposing a direct threat to the health and safety of others in the workplace.
+Job Advertisements: You are not hired for a job that contains a physical requirement that you did not meet and which is not reasonably required for the position.
+The ADA makes discrimination in hiring based on physical standards illegal except where the standard is job-related, consistent with business necessity, and required to prevent employees from imposing a direct threat to the health and safety of others in the workplace.

 Retaliatory Actions: After reporting some other form of disability discrimination, the employer begins supervising you unnecessarily, writing you up for petty offenses not enforced against other workers, or changing your work duties or conditions.

 When it comes to proving any kind of discrimination, the devil is in the details.
 Keep detailed notes of meetings, interactions, conversations, or any event that may bear on your changing situation at work.
 If you report an incident that may have been discriminatory to HR or to a supervisor, follow up with an email memorializing the report print it out, and keep a copy for your records.